scristobal/game-of-wasm/README.md

 - A sample page and web component wrapper under `site/`

 You need to build the Rust project first and then bring it into the sample site.
 To do so, simply run `just build`

+You will need the `wasm32-unknown-unknown` target and `wasm-bindgen-cli` installed.